2016 Alpine Skiing World Cup – Men's combined

-Alexis Pinturault of France had been co-champion in two (2013-14) of the previous three seasons where too few races had been held for the discipline champion to be awarded a crystal globe and runner-up (by 14 points) in the other (2015)..
+Alexis Pinturault of France had been co-champion in two of the previous three seasons where too few races had been held for the discipline champion to be awarded a crystal globe and runner-up, 2013-14 in the other (2015).
 However, with three races back on the schedule in 2016, Pintaurault won the last two of them to claim the crystal globe for the season.

 At this time, combined races were not included in the season finals, which were scheduled in 2016 in St. Moritz, Switzerland.